[photo credit: @thedarlingassembly]

 There really is no excuse and I’ll try harder tomorrow.

 Living on my own means I only need the basic when it comes to food.
-My weekly food shop can vary between £12-£20.
+My weekly food shop can vary between £15-£25.
 (What is she eating?
 Air?
 I hear you ask).
-I’m just really good at budgeting.
+I live on my own, sometimes I just fancy a piece of toast and jam for dinner.

 I live next to a huge supermarket so I count myself lucky that I don’t feel the panic-buy or stock-pile.
-Instead, I sit by the front window and wait patiently for the big delivery lorry to approach the back of Sainsbury’s… lols, I’m joking.
+Instead, I sit by the front window and wait patiently for the big delivery lorry to approach the back of Sainsbury’s… (I’m joking.
+Sort of).

 During this whole work-from-home stint, I should probably baby-proof the cupboards.
 Not for any baby, but for me.
 I absolutely must not allow myself to visit my fully-stocked snacks cupboard of cheap crisps and custard creams at regular intervals… but I can see how this is going to pan out.
 I didn’t panic buy these, by the way, I just love crisps and always have a supply of them.